ImageMagick/Usage-Markdown/photos/index.md

 The [Hardlight](../compose/#hardlight) alpha compositing method or even any of the various [Lighting Composition Methods](../compose/#light) provide ways to give an image a texture pattern.

-For example here I add a texture of course fabric to a photo I took of a pagoda at the Kunming Zoo, in southern China.
+For example, here I add a texture of course fabric to a photo I took of a pagoda at the Kunming Zoo, in southern China.

 ~~~
 convert tile_fabric.gif -colorspace gray  -normalize \